Sample Answer

 Overview

 The unit readings cover ideas about functional organization design and lateral coordination processes.
-Your reflective paper assignment asks you to show your understanding of what you have read and to add your own thoughts and experiences.
+Your reflective paper assignment asks you to show your understanding of what you have read and to add your thoughts and experiences.
 Completing this assignment will help you apply your new knowledge of organization design.

 Instructions